prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 ## Decision Tree <a name="PM-DT"></a>

 <br>
-We utlise the scikit-learn library within Python to model our data using Logistic Regression.
+We utlise the scikit-learn library within Python to model our data using Decision Tree.
 The code sections below are broken up into 5 key sections:

 * Data Import
 * Missing Values